Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 -----END CERTIFICATE-----

-client.
-When the Android device is activated, a certificate is generated on the device
+validation for enhanced security.
+When the Android device is activated, a

 This type of transaction combines an authorization and a capture into a single